js2264/RegAtlas/README.md

 __PURPOSE:__ This markdown contains instructions to create and upload a Shiny app to present results obtained during my PhD.
 __Dependencies:__ `app_wrapper.sh` is a wrapper of 3 functions (located in `bin/`) which aim to upload an existing Shiny App folder.
 It will first attempt to fetch foreign data from GI server.
 The rest of the project is self-contained.

-To deply any app, run:
+To deploy any app, run:
 ```
 bash bin/app_wrapper.sh -f=APP.NAME
 ```